Judaism and Mormonism: Jesus

-Jesus is not mentioned in Jewish records of the time.

-With regard to the divinity of Jesus, a basic tenet of Judaism is that God is one in both substance and hypostasis (unitary in person); therefore both the Christian doctrine of the Trinity and the Mormon doctrine of three separate Gods "united in purpose", are rejected in the Jewish belief system.
+Jesus is not a component of mainstream Judaism or a figure in the Hebrew Bible; Jews do not believe Jesus fulfilled the criteria for messiahship.
+With regard to the divinity of Jesus, a basic tenet of Judaism is that God is one in both substance and personhood; therefore, both the Christian doctrine of the Trinity and the Mormon doctrine of three separate Gods "united in purpose" are summarily rejected by Judaism.
+Jews do not believe that God has or can have a body.
+Therefore, the idea that God might have physical, "begotten" children is not possible and is considered heresy.

-Jews also do not believe that God has a previous physical manifestation, (occasionally, he took on a physical form as a fire for Moses, or he wrestled with Jacob in an angelic form, according to the Tanakh, but he was not a man from another planet).

-As a result, God does not have a permanent physical body and therefore, the idea that God might have physical, "begotten" children is not possible.

-In addition, most Jews believe that God is the only being to whom we should offer prayer, though historically some offered prayers to deceased holy persons and angels.

-According to the members of the LDS Church, Jesus Christ was the Only Begotten Son of God the Father in the flesh.
-Latter-day Saints identify Jesus with the Old Testament Jehovah, not with God the Father, indicating that the Israelites' covenant with Jehovah was actually with Jesus.
-Due to Jesus' suffering, death, and resurrection, all mankind is saved from death and will rise again and receive a perfected physical body.
-Furthermore, the atonement satisfies the demands of justice; grace, forgiveness, and mercy (i.e. salvation) are extended to all who accept Christ as their personal Savior and become his lifelong disciples.
-Latter-day Saints also believe that there is only one God to whom prayer is offered, that is God the Father.
-Latter-day Saints do not pray to Jesus, though historically this was not always the case.
+According to the LDS Church, Jesus was the only-begotten son of God the Father.
+Latter-day Saints identify Jesus with the Hebrew Bible's Jehovah, not with God the Father, indicating that the Mosaic covenant with Jehovah was actually with Jesus.
+Mormons believe that, due to Jesus's suffering, death, and resurrection, humanity is saved from death and will rise again and receive a perfected physical body.
+Furthermore, they believe that Jesus's crucifixion satisfied the divine justice supposedly required for human sins; salvation is extended to all who accept Jesus as their personal savior and become lifelong disciples of Christianity.
+Latter-day Saints also believe that there is only one God to whom prayer is offered: God the Father.
+Latter-day Saints do not pray to Jesus, though historically, this was not always the case.

-Latter-day Saints believe that, the Atonement of Jesus Christ goes so far as to cover everyone who is doing their best to be good (including non-Christians), eventually, it will even rescue almost all of the spirits of the wicked from the "telestial kingdom".
-The type of reward they receive, however, depends on the level of their acceptance and obedience.
+Latter-day Saints believe that the atonement of Jesus goes so far as to cover everyone who is doing their best to be good (including non-Christians).
+Eventually, it will even rescue almost all of the spirits of the wicked from the "telestial kingdom".
+The type of reward they receive, however, depends on the level of their acceptance and obedience of Jesus.